Mikaela/shell-things/etc/systemd/resolved.conf.d/README.md

 ### Files explained

-* 00-defaults.conf - configuration not touching resolvers.
+* `00-defaults.conf` - configuration not touching resolvers.
 Disables DNSSEC (as systemd-resolved doesn't handle it properly), enables opportunistic DoT and caching.
-* dot-*.conf - configuration to use the DNS provider with DNS-over-TLS.
-If captive portals are a concern, `DNSOverTLS`.
+* `dot-*.conf` - configuration to use the DNS provider with DNS-over-TLS.
+If captive portals are a concern, `DNSOverTLS=no`.
-* README.md - you are reading it right now.
+* `README.md` - you are reading it right now.

 ### General commentary